rbroek/objectiv.io/docs/docs/taxonomy/core-concepts.md

 [Tracking Core Concepts](/tracking/core-concepts/events.md).

 ## Location Contexts
-Locations in the taxonomy describe the exact position in an application's UI from where an Event was triggered, e.g. Sections, Menus, etc. It is composed of a hierarchical stack of UI elements, meaning that the order in the stack is the order in the UI as well.
+Locations in the taxonomy describe the exact position in an application's UI where an Event was triggered, e.g. Sections, Menus, etc. It is composed of a hierarchical stack of UI elements, meaning that the order in the stack is the order in the UI as well.